 American professor and economist Philip Kotler, regarded by many as “The Father of Modern Marketing,” posited marketing is an essential part of economics.
 He theorized the demand for goods is influenced not just by price but also by advertising, retailers, and distribution channels.
 Kotler and his marketing successors understand the symbiotic relationship between advertising and demand and supply, which is vital in developing a digital marketing strategy.

+What is digital marketing?
 In a word, a digital marketing strategy is a plan of action to achieve desired business goals through carefully selected marketing channels like earned, owned, and paid media.
 A strong digital marketing plan considers where a business currently is sound and identifies opportunities for exponential success.
 A quick aside: A strategy is a focused plan to guide businesses to achieve their objectives, whereas a tactic is a concrete step within a strategy that moves a company closer to its super-objective.

 Marketing strategies are customized to meet each organization’s needs according to a SMART goal framework.
 This mnemonic acronym imbues strategy with a sense of direction, clarity, and motivation.